syncfusion-content/windowsforms-docs/WindowsForms/MessageBoxAdv/FAQ/How-to-apply-the-shadow-effects-for-MessageBoxAdv.md

 {% highlight vbnet %}

- 'To set the shadow effect of the MessageBoxAdv
+ 'To set the shadow effect

  MessageBoxAdv.DropShadow = True